Mary Adams, Instructor

 - Quizzes: *A note on quizzes: Right now, they are all open-note quizzes, so bring your notes!
 For all quizzes, check syllabus to see if quiz guide link is active.
 The quiz guide link is listed in the right-hand column of the previous class; that column is headed "homework for next class."
 If a quiz is scheduled, the link will be active 24 hours before class begins.
 To make sure you're looking at the most recent version of the page, hit CTRL + F5 (PC) or Apple + R / Command + R (Apple).

 Note that if students don't seem to be comleting the readings, I will give unannounced quizzes as well. will be accepted late.
 No ungraded assignments will count towards your final grade.
 You cannot do well if you don't do these.

-- Papers: Students will do one close reading (approx 1000 wordprimary source paper) plus one research paper (7-10 pages) during the semester.
+- Papers: Students will do one close reading (approx 1000 word primary source paper) plus one research paper (7-10 pages) during the semester.
 The reseasrch paper is an expansion of the first paper.
 For each paper, I will require a thesis first, then notes or quotes, then a group conference, and then a completed draft.

 All parts will receive a grade.
 I will not accept